ryansolid/babel-plugin-jsx-dom-expressions/README.md

 To write a runtime you pass an object with the following methods to the createRuntime method:

-### wrapExpr(accessor, fn) : void
+### wrapExpr(accessor, isAttr, fn) : void

 This is called around all expressions.
 This is typically where you wrap the expression with a computation in the desired library and handle any value preparsing.
 Call fn with the resolved value.
-This is required.

-### sanitize(value) : value

-This is called whenever a value is going to be assigned to a element property.
-It lets you clean up the value (like remove nested observables etc..) before you pass it to element.
-This is optional.

 ## Pragma Comments